 “For the Ford Transit, I loved how the front area (cab/cockpit) was laid out and how much space and little cubbies there are to keep stuff organized.
-It drives incredibly smooth and had less noticeable side to side swaying on turns and in wind.
-For now there’s only two of us, but one thing that’s a must-have for us, is installing a third single seat in the back for a car seat if we’re lucky enough to need one in the future.
+It drives incredibly smooth and had less noticeable side-to-side swaying on turns and in wind.
+For now, there are only two of us, but one thing that’s a must-have for us is installing a third single seat in the back for a car seat if we’re lucky enough to need one in the future.
 It’s crazy how big they can look, but once you get in and start driving, it honestly feels no bigger than a minivan (until you check your mirrors and notice how long it is, haha).” – Chris

 Did you develop a pros/cons list comparing the two types of vans?
 Were there other types of vans that you had in mind?
 What made you whittle down the decision to Ford vs ProMaster?